 In this document you will learn how to:

-- Tune the hyper-parameters of a model using distributed training.
+- Tune the hyper-parameters of a TF-DF model using distributed training.

-As of now distributed training is supported by:
+As of now, distributed training is supported for:

 How to enable distributed training